-Emily Crutcher, Director of Lifespan Faith Development can be reached at 717/249-8944 or email at email@example.com Emily has office hours on Mondays from 12:00 PM and 2:00 PM, and is available to meet Sunday after services and during coffee hour.
-Emily is also available by appointment if necessary.
+Emily Crutcher, Director of Lifespan Faith Development can be reached at 717/249-8944 or email at firstname.lastname@example.org Emily has office hours on Thursdays from 1:00 PM to 3:00 PM, and is generally available to meet Sunday after services during coffee hour.
+Emily is also available by appointment.

 It is the mission of the UUCV Lifespan Education program that everyone: